ridomin/Rido.IoTClient/README.md

 - `ModuleId` Device Module Identity
 - `Auth` Device Authentication: [SAS, X509]
 - `SasMinutes` SasToken expire time in minutes, default to `60`.
+- `UserName` Username to be used to authenticate MQTT Brokers
+- `Password` Username to be used to authenticate MQTT Brokers

 Sample Connection String